bmokase3093/alx-higher_level_programming/0x05-python-exceptions/README.md

 Write a function that executes a function safely.
 Write a function that executes a function safely.
 Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode:
+Create three C functions that print some basic info about Python lists, Python bytes an Python float objects.